 This is a common experience, and switching medications may help.
 The statistics on medication response are:

-That means that about 12 percent of people with ADHD do not get a positive response to either methylphenidate or amphetamine.
+That means that about 12 percent of people with ADHD do not get a positive response to either.

 There is universal agreement among all of the standards of care for ADHD:

 3) the optimal medication and dose must be fine-tuned to the individual patient.